-One particularly simple (and not to mention, free) Windows app is LonelyScreen (opens in new tab), which was created by a small team of young developers, according to its website.
-LonelyScreen can be downloaded as a free trial, though it seems you can simply use it on a trial basis forever without any consequence if you wish.
-If you want to support the developers, you have the option to purchase a subscription for $14.95 / £12 a year.
+We’ll be using LonelyScreen, which can be downloaded as a free trial and seemingly used on a trial basis forever.
+If you want to support the developers, however, you have the option to purchase a subscription for $14.95 / £12 a year.

-So, here's how to mirror an iPhone's screen to PC.
+Without further ado, here’s how to mirror an iPhone’s screen on PC.

 How to mirror an iPhone's screen on PC